Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 - This challenge does not include hosting services, database services, etc.
 - God help my soul for webscraping..

+# Plan
+My plan is to have a backend that will scrape all the course codes then use those codes to scrape the course info whenever the university of waterloo's website changes.
+It'll then replace the data inside the redis database with the new data.

+If the process takes to long, I can increase the speed by storing the course codes in memory instead of having to scrape them.

 # License
 Copyright (C) 2022 Tristan Simpson <heytristaann@gmail.com>